MrCerealKiller/homestead/README.md

 ### Navbar:
 - Fix horizontal scroll when navbar is below minimum width
 - Add polyfill for Microsoft Edge js "Element.match()" function (used in navbar)
+- Remove Account and seetings buttons from navbar when not logged in

 ### Dashboard:
 - Add template for timestamps in table when supported